 - Bend Dial-A-Ride: increased ridership for through increased productivity.
 CET needs to allow more rides per hour through improved scheduling technology.
-This can evolve into microtransit service and likely increase demand over time.
-Smaller fleet should be purchased when appropriate for easier access. - Rural Dial-A-Ride: expanded service boundaries given many residents of rural cities needing service do not live within city limits, which reflect current service boundaries.
+This can evolve into microtransit service and likely increase demand over time. - Rural Dial-A-Ride: expanded service boundaries given many residents of rural cities needing service do not live within city limits, which reflect current service boundaries.
 Larger boundaries may decrease service efficiency.
 As service operates more like microtransit, demand will increase, and more productive areas can convert to flexroutes.